PhazeSpaceProductions/concept/Blurb.md

-# Creating working app prototypes for startup founders
+# Quick and dirty app prototyping for startup founders

 ## About you: